-Unlike traditional resort holidays, liveaboards give divers the freedom to explore massive geographic regions in a single trip.
-Often delivering “best of” experiences in a particular destination, these dive safaris typically include more diving than a resort stay and opportunities to explore remote areas that are off-limits to day boats.
-But, some itineraries go a step beyond.
-These voyages are so special, they can only be described as the trip of a lifetime!
+Liveaboards give scuba divers the opportunity to explore massive geographic regions in a single trip - unlike staying at a dive resort.
+Normally delivering “best of” experiences in a particular destination, these dive safaris include more diving compared to a resort stay, as well as opportunities to explore remote areas that are simply inaccessible to day boats.
+But, there are some itineraries that go a step beyond!
+In fact, these voyages are so special, they can only be described as once-in-a-lifetime experiences!

-So, if you're searching for the world's ultimate liveaboard adventures, you've come to the right place.
-Keep reading to discover the very best liveaboard trips across the globe.
+So, if you're searching for the world's ultimate liveaboard trips and itineraries, you've come to the right place.
+Read on to discover the very best liveaboard trips across the globe, chosen by ZuBlu's team of dive travel experts.

-Never experienced a liveaboard trip before?
-Consider checking out our ultimate guide to liveaboard diving to fine out what all the fuss it about.
+Never booked a liveaboard trip before?
+Consider checking out our ultimate guide to liveaboard diving to find out all you need to know before you do.

 The world's top 10 liveaboard trips

-So here they are – the world's most incredible liveaboard diving itineraries, handpicked by our team of travel experts.
+So here they are – the world's most incredible liveaboard diving itineraries, chosen by ZuBlu's team of travel experts!

 Phinisi liveaboard in Raja Ampat, Indonesia